Compare medical plans

 If you want to see a specific doctor or health care provider, you should contact the medical plan (not your provider) to verify whether they are in the plan's network before you join.

 All health carriers in Washington State are required to maintain provider networks that provide enrollees reasonable access to covered services.
-Check the plans’ provider directories to see how many providers are accepting new patients and what the average wait time is for an appointment.
-Beginning in 2020, for mental health and substance abuse treatment, carriers must also provide additional information on their websites to consumers on the ability to ensure timely access to care.
-For more information, see Behavioral services by plan and Engrossed Substitute House Bill 1099 (Brennen’s Law).
+Check the plans' provider directories to see how many providers are accepting new patients and what the average wait time is for an appointment.
+For mental health and substance abuse treatment, carriers must also provide additional information on their websites to consumers on the ability to ensure timely access to care.
+For more information, see Behavioral services by plan and Engrossed Substitute House Bill 1099 (Brennen's Law).

 If you have received prior authorization for any services under your current plan, it is important that you research which medical plans will honor existing preauthorization and for how long.
 This information is available on the medical plan's website, or in their certificates of coverage.
 Contact the medical plan for more information.